F0lak/dm_open_ref/ref/atom/proc/Click.md

 +   Called when the object is clicked.
 <!-- -->
 **Args:**
-+   location+ the turf, stat panel, grid cell, etc. in which the object was clicked
++   location: the turf, stat panel, grid cell, etc. in which the object was clicked
-+   control+ the name of the skin control involved
++   control: the name of the skin control involved
-+   params+ other parameters including mouse/keyboard flags, icon offsets, etc.; see [mouse handling](/ref/DM/mouse.md)
++   params: other parameters including mouse/keyboard flags, icon offsets, etc.; see [mouse handling](/ref/DM/mouse.md)

 This proc is called by the default client.Click() procedure.